Danger In The Woods

-There is no doubt that the wild boar is a serious dangerous game animal.
-The mix of phenomenal strength, two razor sharp tusks, and an extremely bad attitude create a real hazard that can turn a hunting trip into a doctor bill in a split second!
+There is no doubt that a wild boar is a seriously dangerous game animal.
+The mix of phenomenal strength, two razor sharp tusks, and an extremely bad attitude create a real hazard that can turn a hunting trip into a hospital visit in a split second!
 To avoid blood and bandages a hog hunter needs to have a clear understanding of specific situations that pose serious threats to personal safety.

 When most envision wild hog attacks, they picture a gigantic boar in full charge with his pearly white tusks glistening in plain view.
 This can sometimes be a realistic scenario, but by far the most dangerous hog in the woods is a sow with young pigs.
 Once a sow hears the distress squeal of a piglet, she becomes enraged and will stop at nothing to protect her babies.

 A friend drove his four wheeler down to a creek bottom filled with bamboo one evening to search for hog sign.
 As he stepped off the ATV, he noticed a few small pigs playing at the edge of the cane.
 Without thinking, he approached the pigs on foot to take a closer look.
-The guy said that all of a sudden a crashing sound erupted from inside the bamboo that was obviously heading his way.
-He said that all of a sudden he realized what he had gotten in the middle of and he made a run for the four wheeler.
-As he shifted into gear, the sow exploded from the brush and made a B-line for him and his ATV.
-He reported that the sow chased him for approximately 30 yards before returning to check on the welfare of he pigs.
+All of a sudden a crashing sound erupted from inside the bamboo that was obviously heading his way.
+The sudden realization of what he had gotten in the middle of made him run for the four wheeler.
+As he shifted into gear, the sow exploded from the brush and made a B-line for him and his ATV!
+The sow chased him for over 30 yards before returning to check on the welfare of her young pigs.

-When hunters on foot spook a group of hogs, the first reaction of the sounder is to flee the area.
-In cases where newborn pigs are present, they sometimes will not follow the group, but instead elect to duck down in a clump of grass or behind a fallen log to hide.
+When hunters on foot spook a group of hogs, the first reaction of the pigs is to flee the area.
+In cases where newborn piglets are present, they sometimes will not follow the group, but instead elect to duck down in a clump of grass or behind a fallen log to hide.
 This situation is best handled by leaving the area in the direction opposite of the grown hogs.
-DO NOT try to catch one of the piglets!
+DO NOT TRY AND CATCH ONE OF THE PIGLETS!
 If a small pig is grabbed or injured, it will immediately let out a blood curdling distress call that will bring the mother sow charging in full battle mode.
-Other sows will also instinctively rocket towards the endangered pig to deliver aid.
+Not only that but other sows will also instinctively rocket towards the endangered pig to deliver aid.
 I've experimented with both wild hogs in captivity and in the wild and have found that the majority of the time large boars will be alerted by the pig squeals, but will not rush to the scene.

 Hunters should also keep this in mind when trapping hogs.
 Use extreme caution when approaching a hog trap containing small pigs but no sow.
 It is not uncommon for the sow to be waiting in near-by brush to keep an eye on her babies.
 Always look for escape routes such as easy to climb trees that allow you to quickly get off the ground.